mainsail-crew/docs/docs/configuration/config-json.md

   "path": "/"
 }
 ```

+!!! tip "When to use moonraker mode"
+    This mode is ideal when:

+    - You have a single printer and Mainsail runs on the same device as Klipper/Moonraker
+    - You want your printer settings (themes, presets, macros) to sync across all browsers and devices automatically
+    - You have 2–3 printers and each one has its own dedicated Mainsail + Moonraker installation

 !!! warning "Limitations with multiple printers"
     - Each printer must be manually added to every other printer's Moonraker database